 Our guide below details five rules for importing clothing and apparel to the U.S. that will help you avoid heavy penalties and delays.

 All imports must be inspected and approved by the U.S. Customs and Border Protection (CBP) agency when arriving at a port of entry.
-For clothing and textile imports, the CBP works together with a number of other government agencies to ensure compliance for labeling, materials, and more.
+They oversee all standard entry procedures and duty collection, but also act as enforcers of Partner Government Agencies (PGAs) regulations.

 Meeting all the requirements set by supervising government agencies is one way to improve the chances your shipment clears customs quickly and efficiently.
+The best way to do that is to work with a licensed Customs Broker familiar with the various agencies.

 Footwear is not considered clothing, but it is considered to be apparel.
 Importing footwear is similar to importing clothing in the sense that there needs to be documentation of fabric types and specific labeling.
 However, there are several more identifying factors on shoes that are not in consideration for clothing.